UniBitProject/wallet/README.md

 Built with <3 by volunteers under the guidance of UniBit Labs. <br>
 <br>
 <br>
-What is Electron?<br>
+What is Electron? <br>
 <br>

->  Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS. <br>
+>  Electron is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.

 <br>
 <br>
 What does this mean to <b>you</b>?<br>